nahcikeel/Algorithm/README.md

-# Programmers
+# 📚 ALGORITHM
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This repository contains solutions to various algorithm problems.
+I consistently solve problems from Baekjoon Online Judge, Programmers, LeetCode, and other platforms to improve my algorithmic skills.

+### Additional Study Notes
+I also maintain study notes on my [blog](https://blog.naver.com/kiruk313), where I document additional insights and solutions to algorithmic problems.